rgao77/tzs5dd_database_lab/Design_Questions.md

 - There are no transitive dependencies among the non-key attributes.

 ### 6. Are there indexes that you should build?
 Explain your reasoning.
-- Indexes should be built on the primary keys and any foreign keys to improve query performance.
-Specifically:
   - Primary Keys: Indexes on `course_id`, `lo_id`, `instructor_id`, `term_id`, and `assignment_id`.
   - Foreign Keys: Indexes on `LearningOutcomes.course_id`, `InstructorAssignments.course_id`, `InstructorAssignments.instructor_id`, and `InstructorAssignments.term_id`.